EDI-Systems/M5P01_Prokaron/README.md

 - X86 Linux is evaluated with Ubuntu 16.04 on i7-4820k @ 3.7GHz.

 All compiler options are the highest optimization (usually -O3) and optimized for time.
-- Yield: The time to yield between different threads.
+- Yield    : The time to yield between different threads.
-- Mailbox: The mailbox communication time between two threads.
+- Mail     : The mailbox communication time between two threads.
-- Semaphore: The semaphore communication time between two threads.
+- Sem      : The semaphore communication time between two threads.
-- Mailbox/Int: The time to send to a mailbox from interrupt.
+- Mail/Int : The time to send to a mailbox from interrupt.
-- Semaphore/Int: The time to post to a semaphore from interrupt.
+- Sem/Int  : The time to post to a semaphore from interrupt.
+- Mem      : The time to do an operation on memory, e.g. allocation/free.

 ## Getting Started